 To augment my book research, I have created The Mexican Restaurants of NYC StoryMap to provide a digital history of how Mexican food spread throughout New York City's boroughs.

-Beginning July 2022, I will be the new Director of Stony Brook's Latin/x American and Caribbean Studies Center and Program.
+Since 2022, I have been the Director of Stony Brook's Latin/x American and Caribbean Studies Center and Program.
 LACS serves as a social hub for students and faculty, and provides an academic community that features speakers, internships, scholarships and research grants, and an undergraduate Minor degree.